Residually finite rationally $p$ groups: Alexander varieties, BNS invariant, and largeness

 \begin{cor} Let $G$ be a finitely generated group which is nonabelian and RFR$p$ for infinitely many primes $p$.
 Then the universal metabelian quotient $G/G''$ is not finitely presented.
 In particular, $G'$ is not finitely generated. \end{cor}

-\begin{proof} Observe that since $G$ is RFR$p$ for infinitely many primes and not abelian, we have that $V_1(G)$ contains infinitely many torsion points.
+\begin{proof} Since $G$ is RFR$p$ for infinitely many primes and not abelian, we have that $V_1(G)$ contains infinitely many torsion points, as will follow from Lemma~\ref{lem:tpoints} below.
 By Lemma \ref{lem:metacv}, we have that $V_1(G/G'')$ also contains infinitely many torsion points.

 Now suppose $G/G''$ is finitely presented.
 Then Theorem \ref{t:KoThesis} implies that $G/G''$ is large.
 However, $G/G''$ is solvable, and this is a contradiction. \end{proof}